jdmonin/JSettlers2/README.txt

 Database Creation:

-To create the jsettlers database in mysql, execute the SQL db scripts jsettlers-create.sql and jsettlers-tables.sql located in src/bin/sql/ (included in jsettlers-2.x.xx-full.tar.gz):
+To create the jsettlers database, execute the SQL db scripts jsettlers-create.sql and jsettlers-tables.sql located in src/bin/sql/ (included in jsettlers-2.x.xx-full.tar.gz): Change to that directory and follow the instructions here for your database type.

+For mysql:
 $ mysql -u root -p -e "SOURCE jsettlers-create-mysql.sql" This will connect as root, prompt for the root password, create a 'socuser' user with the password 'socpass', and create the 'socdata' database.